motiondeveloper/eKeys/README.md

    var animationGroupName = new EKeys();
    ```

-   You can create as many of these groups as you like, with seperate keyframes in each group.
+   You can create as many of these groups as you like, with separate keyframes in each group.
 This comes in handy when you need to toggle between different animations, while still having the ability to have them within the same expression.

 3. **Add Keframes to the Animation Group**